aiplan4eu/unified-planning/GOVERNANCE.md

 - Any Maintainer can step down (effective immediately) from being a Maintainer by informing the Board of Maintainers.

 - Only a majority vote of the Board of Maintainers can nominate new Maintainers.
-The number rof Maintainers is not fixed.
+The number of Maintainers is not fixed.

 - Only a full consensus vote (meaning that all the Maintainers agree, with no abstentions) of the Board of Maintainers can modify the governance rules layed out in this document.